department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/related-diseases.md

 ---
 layout: page-breadcrumbs.html
-title: Agent Orange-Related Illnesses | Veterans Affairs
+title: Diseases Related to Agent Orange | Veterans Affairs
 heading: Diseases Related to Agent Orange
 display_title: Related Diseases
 description: Learn about certain cancers and other diseases we believe are related to Agent Orange exposure (called "Agent Orange presumptives").
 If you have an illness or other condition and were exposed to Agent Orange, find out if you're eligible for VA disability pay and health care benefits.
+keywords: agent orange diseases, agent orange presumptives, agent orange secondary diseases, agent orange disabilities, agent orange illnesses, agent orange related diseases, agent orange list of diseases
 plainlanguage: 10-26-16 certified in compliance with the Plain Writing Act
 template: detail-page
 order: 2